fbrowther/SQLAlchemy-Challenge/README.md

 Ttest=31.60372399000329,
 pvalue=3.9025129038616655e-191

-### Temperature Analysis - whats does the historic weather data show for August 1 to August 7 if one were to take a trip during this timeof the year?
+### Temperature Analysis - what does the historic weather data show for August 1 to August 7 if one were to take a trip during this time of the year?
 Employing, python the calc_temps function I calculated the minimum, average, and maximum temperatures for the matching dates from a previous year (e.g., "2017-08-01" - "2017-08-07").

 ![alt text](https://github.com/fbrowther/SQLAlchemy-Challenge/blob/main/Images/Trip_average_temp.png)

 ### Daily Rainfall Average
-Calculate the rainfall per weather station using the previous year's matching dates.
-Sort this in descending order by precipitation amount, and list the station, name, latitude, longitude, and elevation.
+The rainfall per weather station using the previous year's matching dates was calculated.
+The data was sorted in in descending order by precipitation amount, and along with the list of the station, name, latitude, longitude, and elevation.